DuncanRuns/Hermes/README.md

 ## Developing

+This section contains some notes for those looking to contribute to Hermes or use its API.
+Make sure to also read the [ideology](#ideology) section if you want a better understanding of the mod.

 ### API

 A `me.duncanruns.hermes.api.HermesModAPI` class is provided for modders to use Hermes' features.
 Its methods have javadoc comments somewhat explaining their usage.
 Refer to the documentation of features above to get a better idea of what the methods might be used for.

 ### Codebase Structure